 - The remaining 25% of the grade is based on:

 - Preparation for Jury or recital performance, if required that semester.

 - Attendance at all oboe degree recitals.

-We are fortunate to have a school-owned RDG 10.75 gouging machine, an Innoledy gouging machine, and two Kunibert Michel gouging machines for student use, in addition to a Mack + shaper tip, Parkes pre-gouger, RDG pre-gouger, splitters, micrometers, etc. We are also fortunate to have six English horns, an oboe d’amore, and two baroque oboes.
+We are fortunate to have a school-owned RDG 10.75 gouging machine, an Innoledy gouging machine, and two Kunibert Michel gouging machines for student use, in addition to a Mack + and Caleb -1 oboe shaper tip, Mimi EH shaper tip, Reeds ‘n Stuff pre-gouger, RDG pre-gouger, splitters, micrometers, sharpening stones, etc. We are also fortunate to have seven English horns, an oboe d’amore, and two baroque oboes.
 Oboe students have access to the Reed Room in the Moore Building, where equipment is housed and students have space to make reeds.

 We are proud to host many guest artists who visit our campus to present Master Classes for U-M oboists.
 In recent years, students have had the opportunity to perform for: